turingschool/front-end-curriculum/lessons/module-1/intro-to-layout-prework.md

 </section>

 ## CSS Display Property
 The `display` property allows us to change the default value of block and inline level elements.
 Along with block and inline, we have a few other display values to choose from.
 Some common ones you will see are "none", "flex" and "grid."
-We'll learn aobut flex tomorrow!
+We'll learn about flex tomorrow!

 ```
 display: inline-block;